Floydlang/floyd/Docs/Floyd toplevel.md

 You can always post a message to *any* clock-component, even when it runs on another clock.

 A clock is statically instantiated in a container -- you cannot allocate them at runtime.

-The actor function CAN chose to have several selects() which makes it work as a small state machine.
+The actor function CAN chose to have several select()-statements which makes it work as a small state machine.

 The actors cannot change any other state than its own, excep sending messages to other actors or call unpure functions.
 A clock can send messages to other clocks, optionally blocking on a reply, handling replies via its inbox or not use replies.

 The clock's function is unpure.
 The function can call OS-function, block on writes to disk, use sockets etc. Clocks needs to take all runtimes they require as arguments.
 Clock function also gets input token with access rights to systems.

-The runtime can place clocks on different cores and processors or servers.
+The runtime can chose to place clocks on different cores and processors or servers.
 You can have several clocks running in parallel, even on separate hardware.
 These forms separate clock circuits that are independent of eachother.
+You have control over this via tweakers.

 Clocks are inexpensive, you can use 100.000-ands of clocks.
 Clocks typically runs as M x N threads.
 They may be run from the main thread, a thread team or cooperatively.